 The key to happiness is not worrying about what other people think of you.

-As I have already mentioned in an article that I have written last summer on my personal blog, the key to happiness is not caring about what other people think of you.
-First of all, you should be well aware that the people who really care about you will always give you their best advice and honest opinion, and they will love you for who you are, no matter how many times you fall.
+As I have already mentioned in an article that I wrote last summer on my blog, the key to happiness is not caring about what other people think of you.
+First of all, you should be well aware that the people who care about you will always give you their best advice and honest opinion, and they will love you for who you are, no matter how many times you fall.

 Now, is it really worth it to waste your energy worrying about the mean comments that your colleagues make about you gaining some weight?
-Is it really worth it to beat yourself up over what your grandmother’s neighbor will think about you quitting college in order to do something that you actually love? – not encouraged though, unless you are absolutely sure that you are doing this for the right reasons and not out of laziness or because things have started to get tough in college.
+Is it really worth it to beat you up over what your grandmother’s neighbor will think about you quitting college to do something that you actually love? – not encouraged though, unless you are entirely sure that you are doing this for the right reasons and not out of laziness or because things have started to get tough in college.

 So do you believe that it is rational to postpone your happiness and waste precious moments of your life thinking about those few seconds when you actually exist for the people around you, instead of using that time doing practically anything else?